danchiacchia/starter-academic/content/authors/admin/_index.md

   url: "http://yorksp.blogspot.com"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include economic stress and coping, compassion in the workplace (micro and macro, self and other), the psychological consequences of economic threat, and quantitative methodology.
+bio: My research interests include the social-psychological consequences of organizational change, especially in relation to technological change (e.g., the automation of work and dehumanization) and economic shocks (e.g., self-compassion and worker-wellbeing during financial crises)

 interests:
-- Compassion in the workplace (micro and macro, self and other)
+- The social-psychological consequences of organizational change, especially in relation to technological change (e.g., the automation of work and dehumanization) and economic shocks (e.g., self-compassion and worker-wellbeing during financial crises)
-- The social psychology of economic threat, especially in the context of the automation of work
+- How leaders can effectively adapt to organizational change and promote worker well-being
-- Best practices in quantitative methodology
+- Best practices in quantitative methodology, including open science, replicability, statistical power, data visualization, and effect sizes

 education:
   courses: